 Are you looking for a committed relationship but you wonder why they never last?
-There’s one thing you should know: before you create a happy successful relationship you need to become your best self, as Dr. Aliza Israel and Avrum Nadigel show in their new book, Learning to Commit: The Workbook (November 2016).
+There’s one thing you should know: before you create a happy successful relationship you need to become your best self, as Dr. Aliza Israel and Avrum Nadigel show in their new book, Love Starts Here (November 2016).
 Why did they write this book?

 Meet the Authors: